-On Tuesday there was the farewell of Joselito, a small parade in the afternoon to end the carnival.
-On Wednesday, then the return flight to my home, to Bogota.
+On Tuesday there was the farewell of Joselito, which was a small parade in the afternoon to end the Carnival.
+On Wednesday, I returned to Bogota.

 The Carnival of Barranquilla is a great celebration.
-But to last a whole week, you should arrive with full batteries.
-The organization is very good and the variety of occasions leaves nothing to be desired.
-Holidays in Colombia can be done all year round.
-Combining these with a visit to the Carnival of Barranquilla is certainly a smart option.
+If you want to last the whole week, make sure you are well rested and arrive with a full bout of energy.
+The organization was very good and provided a e variety of opportunities that left nothing to be desired. .
+While traveling Colombia can be done throughout the year, it is certainly worth considering aligning your trip with the Barranquilla Carnival.